The Dangers of a Public WiFi

 VPNs as a Solution

 VPNs are an affordable and very secure way to make the most of your desktop and mobile computing devices security.
 While there are free VPN services, these are often less secure and have fewer server choices and safety protocols than those which are paid.
-You can even find VPN providers that are able to protect each of your devices, sometimes even up to five devices with one account.
+You can even find VPN providers that are able to protect each of your devices, sometimes even an unlimited number of devices with one account.
 When searching for a VPN, be aware of what kind you want and pay attention for services which utilize strong encryption protocols and no log policies so you can ensure your data is secure, private, and anonymous.